amnigos/jmeter-ec2/README.md

 ### Common Errors

- * SSH lost connecion - Make sure ssh port access is given to the secuirity group specified in jmeter-ec2.properties file.
+ * SSH lost connecion - Make sure ssh port access is given to the ec2 security group specified in jmeter-ec2.properties file.
 Also username specified in the properties file exists in the AMI used.